Kudryavets/funda_assessment/QUESTIONS_README.md

 The goal is to define the adequate testing strategy to prove that the new UX is better than the old.

 Building a new mobile app is a big investment.
 The author strongly believes that such project should be planned and executed with the special attention to the value delivered.
-The risk main risk is that the new app might not affect the churn or even increase it.
+The biggest risk is that the new app might not affect the churn or even increase it.

 Lean development principle can help to mitigate the risks.
 In line with these principles the author proposes the following approach to testing.
 Please note that after each stage we can decide to drop the new app project.

-1. Conduct audience research of an old app (cohort analysis, churn analysis, users interview) The goal of this exercise is to look at the problem from broader perspective.
+1. Conduct audience research of the old app (cohort analysis, churn analysis, users interview).
+   The goal of this exercise is to look at the problem from broader perspective.
       1. What are the factors that drive churn?
       2. What is the value that our customers buy from us?
       3. In what context do they use the old application?
       4. Whom or what do we compete against in this context?
    It will help rank the new app project among other possible measure to reduce churn.
-2. Revisit tracking of product metrics in the old app The goal is to make the old app comparable with the new app.
-It can be a broad set of metrics or some driving ones.
+2. Revisit tracking of product metrics in the old app.
+   The goal is to make the old app comparable with the new app.
+It can be a broad set of metrics or some driving
+      ones.
 E.g.
       1. Streaming Quality
       2. User Engagement
       3. User Retention
       4. User Feedback

    From this exploration we can also get insights on how to prioritize the features for implementation in the new
       app.
-3. Build prototype and test it with the user in context The goal is to make sure that we are going in the right directions.
+3. Build prototype and test it with the user in context.
+   The goal is to make sure that we are going in the right directions.
 It can be whiteframe or Figma.
-4. Build an MVP with tracking metrics and conduct closed testing The goal is to use very ugly and not scalable version of the app to test one/two functions that are the most important in for the user in their context.
+4. Build an MVP with tracking metrics and conduct closed testing.
+   The goal is to use unpolished and not scalable version of the app to test one/two functions that are the most important in for the user in their context.
 Closed testing is supposed to reduce the pressure on the team and make it easier to release an imperfect version of the app.
    From this point we can start collecting data for both apps.
-5. Release MMP and launch beta testing or/and A/B testing We can randomly select users for the test and compare the metrics for 2 groups.
+5. Release MMP and launch beta testing or/and A/B testing.
+   We can randomly select users for the test and compare the metrics for 2 groups.
 We can start with the small number of people and then gradually increase the size of the group that receives the new experience.
 6. Continuously monitor and improve new app for a defined period of time.